pixelastic/aberlaas/README.md

 ## Linting

 `aberlaas lint` will lint all supported files.
-Each file type can be linted independently with the corresponding command (`aberlaas lint:json` will lint JSON files for example).
+Each file type can be linted independently with the corresponding argument (`aberlaas lint --json` will lint JSON files for example).

 You can have Aberlaas trying to autofix linting issues by adding the `--fix`